sskenny/Movies-Data-Visualization/README.md

 # Movies-Data-Visualization
 ## Summary
 I analyzed a data set of movies from 1884 - 2018 and created visualizations using Python.
 For some of the visualizations, I removed movies from before 1990 since most movies in the dataset were produced from the 1990s onwards.
 I chose to use this dataset to create visualizations because I was most interested in trends of genres of movies that are watched over time.
 The important columns I used were revenue, budget, title, date, and profit, which I calculated by subtracting budget from revenue.
-The dataset is too large to upload to the github repository so I included the links to the datasets at the bottom of this readme
+The dataset is too large to upload to the github repository so I included the links to the datasets at the bottom of this readme.

 ## Insights